bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

-## CIS - OpenShift Workshop - CIS Deployment Guide
+## CIS - OpenShift Workshop - CIS Troubleshooting Guide

-#### This document explains how to install CIS on OCP Cluster, Integrate to BigIP and Deploy Service with LTM as Ingress Controller
+#### This document explains how to do troubleshooting CIS on OCP Cluster
 ---

 ### Troubleshooting CIS in OCP Cluster